The use of light from the abyss in life sciences

 The following figure is illustrating some of our results.
 It depicts the superposition of the bioluminescence signals obtained with of 57 different imidazo[1,2‑a]pyrazine analogues over two hours, using nanoKAZ, an Oplophorus-derived luciferase.
 The red curve (Q01) happens to be the signal obtained with furimazine and compound Q108 is among our favorite.

-Following a patent many of these results are undergoing the process of being published [2-5].
-Moreover, samples of our enhanced luciferins analogues illustrated above can be shipped (at your cost) as stable O-acetylated precursors (Hikarazines) which you will have to hydrolyse to use for your research; do not hesitate to contact us.
+Following a patent many of these results are undergoing the process of being published [2-6].
+Moreover, samples of our enhanced luciferins analogues illustrated above can be shipped (at your cost) as stable O-acetylated precursors (Hikarazines) which you will have to hydrolyze to use for your research; do not hesitate to contact us.
+Concerning Hikarazine-108, you might want to read about its uses in LuLISA-based serological assays which are currently employed to assess the extent of the Covid-19 pandemic in the French population.

-We are still working on “dressing” such compounds with substituents which, for imidazo[1,2‑a] pyrazine-based compounds, are recognized by luciferases (this approach is very much like usual MedChem).
-From these we will then alter the luciferases currently using imidazo[1,2‑a]pyrazine luciferins so that these (completely original and eminently patentable) analogues become actual substrates of these enzyme.
+We have been working on “dressing” such compounds with substituents which, for imidazo[1,2‑a] pyrazine-based compounds, are recognized by luciferases (this approach is very much like usual MedChem).
+From these, if any compounds is displaying a chemiluminescence of interest, we will then alter the luciferases currently using imidazo[1,2‑a]pyrazine luciferins so that these (completely original and eminently patentable) analogues become actual substrates of these enzyme.
 In case of success this would provide a fully original luciferin/luciferase reporting system endowed with a red (hopefully 605 nM) signal devoid of any prosthetic component such as fluorescent proteins or any other type of rather large constructions.

 The hardest part in all this being (as usual) to get funding (very little luck so far).